1938 United States Senate election in Kentucky: Campaign

+WPA involvement and influence on Hatch Act

-In late May 1938, Chandler's campaign manager publicly claimed that federal relief agencies, especially the Works Progress Administration, were openly working for Barkley's re-election.
-Although the WPA administrator in Kentucky denied the charges, veteran reporter Thomas Lunsford Stokes launched an investigation of the agency's activities in the state and eventually raised 22 charges of political corruption in a series of eight articles, covering the Barkley-Chandler campaign.
-Federal WPA administrator Harry Hopkins claimed an internal investigation of the agency refuted all but two of Stokes' charges, but Stokes was awarded the Pulitzer Prize for Reporting in 1939 for his investigation.
-In the wake of the investigation Congress passed the Hatch Act of 1939 to limit the WPA's involvement in future elections.
+In late May 1938, Chandler's campaign manager publicly claimed that federal relief agencies, especially the Works Progress Administration (WPA), were openly working for Barkley's re-election.
+Although Barkley and George H. Goodman, director of the WPA in Kentucky, denied the charges, veteran reporter Thomas Lunsford Stokes launched an investigation of the agency's activities in the state and eventually raised 22 charges of political corruption and pressure on federal employees in a series of eight articles covering the primary campaign.
+A United States committee investigated his findings; WPA administrator Harry Hopkins claimed the committee report refuted all but two of Stokes's charges.
+Stokes later won the 1939 Pulitzer Prize for Reporting for his work on federal employees Kentucky and Pennsylvania.
+In the wake of the Senate committee's investigation, Congress passed the Hatch Act of 1939 to limit the WPA's involvement in future elections.

-The negative effects of the investigation on Barkley's campaign were minimal because of Chandler's own use of his gubernatorial power and patronage on behalf of his own campaign.
-Dan Talbott, one of Chandler's chief political advisors, encouraged supervisors of state workers to take punitive action against employees who made "pessimistic expressions" on Chandler's chances in the primary.
-Furthermore, Chandler initiated a rural road-building project in the state, employing loyal supporters to construct and maintain the new roads.
+The negative effects of the investigation on Barkley's campaign were minimal, because of Chandler's own use of his gubernatorial power and patronage on behalf of his own campaign.
+As nearly every twentieth century Kentucky governor had done, Chandler printed campaign materials with state funds, solicited campaign funds from state employees, and promised new government jobs in exchange for votes.
+Dan Talbott, one of Chandler's chief political advisors, encouraged supervisors to take punitive action against employees who made "pessimistic expressions" about Chandler's chances in the primary, and Chandler initiated a rural road-building project in the state, employing loyal supporters to construct and maintain the new roads.
 State workers who supported Chandler were employed to deliver pension checks to the state's elderly citizens, and Talbott did not deny charges that the workers threatened to withhold the checks if the recipients did not pledge their support to Chandler.
+A later investigation determined that Chandler had raised at least $10,000 in campaign funds from state employees.